AlibabaCloudDocs/ots/intl.en-US/Product Introduction/What is Table Store?.md

 -   Manage data with multiple backups using solid state disks \(SSDs\), enabling quick data access and high data reliability.

+Unlike with other ApsaraDb service instances, Table Store does not require any adminstrative or operational actions from the users.
+Table Store and everything related to operations and management is taken care of by Alibaba Cloud infrastructure.

 ## Basic concepts {#section_prc_w53_bfb .section}